Skip to main content

 ROI Analysis

-The one-year return on investment for Indiana University-East is approximately 5.4 times the tuition cost, with average earnings of $44,082 compared to an in-state tuition of $8,179.
+The one-year return on investment for Indiana University-East is approximately 5.4 times the tuition cost, with earnings of $44,082 compared to an in-state tuition of $8,179.
 The five-year earnings are slightly higher at $44,827, and the ten-year earnings are $47,156.
 The median debt for students is $18,000, and 35% of students receive financial aid.

 Generated from College Scorecard & IPEDS data